 All registrations and jobs submitted to Careers Online need to be approved by staff before being made available to students and graduates.
 Jobs are processed from Monday to Friday between 9am and 5pm, except for University holidays and national and state public holidays.
-We aim to process registrations and jobs within one working day of lodgement.
+We aim to process registrations and jobs within three working days of lodgement.

 Legislation and reserved rights

 All jobs submitted to Careers Online must comply with employment and other relevant laws in the country or state where the work will be carried out.
 In Australia this includes but is not limited to the: Fair Work Act 2009 (Cth), Equal Opportunity Act 2010 (Vic), Competition and Consumer Act 2010 (Cth), Sex Discrimination Act 1984 (Cth), Age Discrimination Act 2004 (Cth), Disability Discrimination Act 1992 (Cth) and Racial Discrimination Act 1975.

 The University of Melbourne reserves the right to refuse any person or organisation use of this service and to reject or withdraw any job advertisement from Careers Online without notice or reason, and to alter any aspect of job advertisements approved for publishing.